What Are Sight Words and How Do I Teach Them?

 Dr. Edward Fry developed an expanded word list for grades 1–10 in the 1950s (updated in 1980), based on the most common words that appear in reading materials used in grades 3–9.
 The Fry list contains the most common 1,000 words in the English language.
 The Fry words include 90% of the words found in a typical book, newspaper, or website.

 Teachers, parents, and other educators have come up with dozens of ingenious ways to teach sight words!
-Find a huge list of our favorite sight word activities here.
+Check out our list of favorite sight word games and activities.

 Want more articles like this?
-Be sure to sign up for our free newsletters!
+Be sure to sign up for our free newsletters to find out when they’re posted!

 What are sight words?
 They're words kids need to recognize on sight to improve fluency.
 Learn more about this building block of literacy.